-Rule names and numbers can be used in the return expression to find out which rule is executed. \$RuleId is an implicit number of the rule in the rule table. \$Rule is used to explicitly define the rule name.
+Rule names and numbers can be used in the return expression to find out which rule is executed. \$RuleId is an implicit number of the rule in the rule table. \$Rule is used to get the rule name explicitly defined by the Rule column.